amart0513/codepath-prework/README.md

 ## Notes

-Connecting the button to the ViewController and then having a defect when the button is pressed that it does not work properly although all code is correct.
+A trouble I had throughout the prework process was connecting the button from the storyboard to the ViewController class.

 ## List